 Under such super-chilly conditions, impurities can freeze, turning into solids.
 These solids begin to clog LNG pipelines, just as cholesterol clogs your arteries.

 If engineers don’t diagnose the blockage, the pipeline can freeze out, causing the equivalent of a very expensive LNG heart attack.

 Behold: the CryoSolid Apparatus

 The key to diagnosing a freeze-out before it happens is Arman and his invention: the CryoSolid Apparatus.
-(When I ask Arman whether working with NASA necessitates a sexier name for his creation, he just laughs.
-Perhaps that’s because it’s already sexy enough: Australia’s 2019/20 LNG exports are forecast to top $40 billion.)
+When asked if working with NASA necessitates a sexier name for his creation, Arman just laughs.
+Perhaps that’s because it’s already ‘sexy’ enough: Australia’s 2019/20 LNG exports are forecast to top $40 billion.

 The CryoSolid Apparatus works like a recording studio for hydrocarbons.
 You pop a sample of LNG into the spotlight, the temperature drops and the device films the exact point at which the sample begins to freeze.
 You can literally see it happen.
 And different amounts of different impurities cause the sample to freeze out under different conditions.

 “Once we know what temperature and pressure causes a particular gas composition to freeze out, industry can know what’s going to happen and they can avoid it,” Arman says.

 It’s a researcher’s life for Arman